viet34tqc/notebook/vue.md

 ## `computed`

-Use when you want to return a value based on the defined state, like when you want a filterd value of an array.
+- Use when you want to return a value based on the defined state, like when you want a filterd value of an array.
+- The result is cached and only need to be re-evaluated once one of its reactive dependencies changes.
+- Lazy Evaluation: The callback function of computed will only be run once the computed's value is being read or being used

 ```html
 <script setup>